What To Know

 When Wi-Fi signals on your phone drop, the device seamlessly transitions to the cellular network to continue the call.
 But the Wi-Fi call could pause or drop if the switch doesn’t happen as expected.

-At times, the Wi-fi Calling setting could get automatically turned off even if you manually turned it on.
+At times, the Wi-Fi calling setting could be automatically turned off even if you manually turned it on.

 Solutions for Wi-Fi Calls Continually Dropping